ssilve1989/nestjs-connectrpc/packages/nestjs-buf-connect/README.md

 ### Strategy Options

-The `BufConnectServerStrategy` accepts the following options:
+The `ConnectRpcServerStrategy` accepts the following options:

 - `port`: The port to listen on.
 - `protocol`: The protocol to use (`http`, `https`, `http2`, `http2_insecure`).